Learning Outcomes

 Where a constructive trust is imposed:

-• The trustee holds the legal title to the profit or asset on trust for the beneficiaries.
+- The trustee holds legal title on trust for the beneficiaries.

 Worked Example 1.1